sanjay-ab/voice-search-project/README.md

 All work is my own, except that found in the folders: voice_search_server and speechseqembeddings, which are slightly modified from their originals: https://github.com/unmute-tech/voice-search-server and https://gitlab.cognitive-ml.fr/ralgayres/speechseqembeddings, respectively.

 ## Description of each system
+Each system converts queries and documents into vector representations and compares them using a method based on cosine similarity.
+This section describes the representations used by each of the systems.
 ### mHuBERT System
 This system converts queries and documents into mHuBERT vectors using a pretrained mHuBERT model (https://huggingface.co/utter-project/mHuBERT-147).